 We provide a wide range of family medical care needs including:

 In Washington state, naturopathic physicians are included as Primary Care Providers (PCP’s).
 Dr. Brown focuses on family care including women’s health and children’s health.
-She provides physical examinations including PAP’s, well-child exams, and sports physicals.
-Screening labs and imaging may be ordered to screen for elevated cholesterol, anemias, diabetes, thyroid, liver and kidney dysfunction, and many more.
+She provides physical examinations including well-child exams and sports physicals.
+Screening labs and imaging may be ordered to screen for elevated cholesterol, anemias, diabetes, thyroid, adrenal, sex hormones, immune dysfunction, liver and kidney dysfunction, and many more.
 Important in our naturopathic approach is the evaluation of such results while values are still in “normal” ranges—trends in health or dysfunction can be seen and treated before these become abnormal.

 Dr. Brown treats conditions including premenstrual syndrome (PMS), menopausal symptoms, fibroids, endometriosis, ovarian cysts, PCOS, infertility, premature ovarian failure, STD’s, abnormal uterine bleeding, painful menses, vaginitis, yeast infections, etc. Her approach focuses on determining the underlying cause of these conditions—natural treatments typically resolve conditions but pharmaceuticals and bio-identical hormones are prescribed when indicated.